rjshap/AutoSharesAPI/user-guide/web-terminal/user-widgets/account-information.md

 ### Account information

-ETNA Trader's account information is designed to display the user's real-time information on all trading activities, account value, buying power as well as a set of other parameters.
+AutoShares's account information is designed to display the user's real-time information on all trading activities, account value, buying power as well as a set of other parameters.
 It also displays various information about the total profit or loss on the account.
 To view this information, add the **Account Info** widget to your dashboard.

 ![](../../../.gitbook/assets/screenshot-2020-03-19-at-16.48.06.png)